Diegorivera1110/Diegorivera1110/README.md

  When it comes to the Full Stack I am very comfortable with the Backend and Frontend but really enjoyed learning as much about the Backend as possible.

- I am also currently adding and learing AWS, Java, and Python to my tech stack.
+ I am also currently adding and learing AWS, Java, C#, and Python to my tech stack.

  ## Tech Stack
  - Languages: HTML, CSS, JavaScript, SQL, & React